How long does it take to get a credit score?

 Additionally, your credit may be established for the first time if you are a part of a joint account, such as an auto loan where a parent, friend or family member is on the account with you.
 Both of you are responsible for making payments towards this loan, and you have to be at least 18 years old to take out this type of credit.
 Like other loans and lines of credit, it could take a few months before you see your first credit score.

-Keep in mind that while the terms are similar, a co-borrower—or joint applicant—shares ownership of the loan and assumes responsibility for payments from the start.
+Keep in mind that as a co-borrower—or joint applicant—shares ownership of the loan and assumes responsibility for payments from the start.
 On the other hand, a co-signer is only liable for the loan if the primary borrower fails to make payments.

 Why does it take so long to get your first credit score?